fbpx

 4. Salmon Creek Falls

 This area is often victim to two types of natural disasters: wildfires and floods from subsequent rains.
-Because of this, the state parks, trails and even Highway 1 are often shut down due to mudslides and damage.
+Because of this, the state parks, trails, and even Highway 1 are often shut down due to mudslides and damage.
 At the time of this writing, recent storms have closed access to a few of these waterfalls.

 Pfeiffer Falls

 This 60-foot waterfall is in Pfeiffer Big Sur State Park, nestled among giant trees along a valley trail.
-Unfortunately, the trail has been closed since early 2018 and is currently undergoing restoration, but should hopefully re-open soon.

 Once entering the park, follow signs across from the lodge for the trailhead.
 After passing cabins and crossing a road, turn right and stop for a look at the "cookie tree" and its information panel.
-Cross over a wooden footbridge and then continue on the right fork of the trail to get to the waterfall.
-The trip is less than 2 miles in total.

 McWay Falls